You’d think that learning the social media dos and don’ts would be easier.

 It’s creating a dynamic between you and your friends in which your friends and family will largely avoid you and your posts.

-Totally not the goal of Facebook and social networking.
+Totally not the goal of Facebook and social networking, right?

 So what should you doing instead?
 Read on!

 - Setup a Facebook business page.
 Post your business content there.
 Invite your peeps to come over and like your page.
-Send them personal messages inviting them.
-And by all means, do not send an invite to your fan page to someone you haven’t ever had an IRL conversation with, or someone you haven’t talked to since 8th grade.
-Or warm contacts under the coy veil of “we haven’t chatted in so long!
-Come see what I’m doing now!”
-It’s kinda transparent.
-Trust me – no one is going to buy from someone with whom they have zero social relationship.
+Send them personal messages inviting them, or to socially reconnect.
+No one is going to buy from someone with whom they have zero social relationship.

 - Create original content that reflects your online personality and voice.
 Your content should follow an 80/20 rule.
 20% business stuff, 80% everything else.
 Find your voice, cultivate your style, and use it.